guettli/frow--fragments-over-the-wire/README.md

 Drawbacks of html-over-the-wire:

 * You can't write offline-first web apps.
-* You can't write native apps.
+* You could write a native app this way (with the help of a wrapper), but it is likely that you won't get it into the Apple Store.

 # Libraries